dearlordylord/branching/POST.md

 }
 ```

-In both cases, TypeScript figures out the shape of the notification object after the "type" field check.
+In both cases, Typescript figures out the shape of the notification object after the "type" field check.
 You also won't be able to write something like `notification.type === 'GIBBERISH'` or `case('yes?')`; it'll stop you.

 A difference with switch/case is that it's much more boilerplate, but if/else is more applicable to more general cases.